School Leadership Sample Clauses

 School Leadership.
 Principals within the Zone shall have both an unprecedented level of decision-‐making authority and support in order to create learning environments centered on student learning.

 School Leadership.
-The quality of a school, the quality of teaching, and the confidence of parents, rest on the competence of school leaders.
-Although teachers are leaders in the classroom, schoolwide leadership comes from the Board of Trustees and the school administrator.
-The Board of Trustees is responsible for the governance, policies and strategic direction of the school.
-The school administrator (principal) carries out the expectations of the Board and ensures the quality of the school programs.
-An effective board provides strategic direction for the school, chooses and nurtures strong school leaders, and ensures the school financial and legal soundness.
-For a charter school to succeed, it must form a board that is committed to the school mission, possess substantial leadership skills and expertise, set policy that guides the school work, and evaluate both the school and itself with an eye toward continuous improvement.
+The quality of a school, the quality of teaching and the confidence of parents rest on the competence of the school’s leaders.
+Leadership comes from two functions of a Harbor School.1) The Board of Directors which is responsible for the governance, policies and strategic direction of the school, as well as the link to the parent community; and 2) The school principal, who carries out the expectations of the Board and insures the quality of the school programs.
+The ability of a Harbor School to carry out its mission depends heavily upon the strength of its governing board.
+An effective board provides strategic direction for the school, chooses and nurtures strong school leaders, and ensures the school’s financial and legal soundness.
+For a charter school to succeed, it must form a board that is committed to the school’s mission, possess substantial leadership skills and expertise, set policy that guides the school’s work, and evaluate both the school and itself with an eye toward continuous improvement.
 Leadership has a profound effect on the conduct and achievement of students and the adults who contribute to their learning in the school setting.
-We believe that the principal has direct accountability for the environment in which teachers teach and students learn.
-The principal‘s primary responsibility is to support teachers and to protect teaching time.
-This is not merely a function of scheduling or other administrative activities, but the principal‘s presence throughout all student contact areas during school hours.
-The principal at The Academy must be visible to the student population in the classroom, in the hallways, in the lunchroom, and on the playground.
-The principal uses all of these venues to teach practical aspects of living and how to interact positively with one‘s neighbors and community.
-In this manner, the principal‘s provides daily supervision and support of teachers to ensure instructional fidelity.
-Parent Participation The Academy also depends on the support and engagement of parents.
-To be successful, Academy educators must cultivate strong parental engagement.
+We believe that the principal has a direct accountability for the environment in which teachers teach and students learn.
+The principal’s primary responsibility in a Harbor School is to support teachers and protect teaching time.
+This is not merely a function of scheduling or other administrative activities, but of the principal’s presence throughout all student contact areas during school hours.
+Principals in Harbor Schools are extremely visible to the student population in the classroom, in the hallways, in the lunchroom, and on the playground.
+They use all of these venues to teach practical aspects of living and how to interact positively with one’s neighbors and community.
+The principal’s presence in this manner provides daily supervision and support of teachers to ensure instructional fidelity.
+Parent Participation Harbor Schools depend on the support and engagement of parents.
+Harbor educators must cultivate strong parental engagement.
 The school actively works to earn parent trust and confidence to provide a safe and productive learning environment for their children.
-It is essential that parents are well informed of The Academy’s mission, philosophy and practices.
-All parents at The Academy understand that they are their child's first teacher.
-All parents should have sufficient understanding of the methods used at The Academy upon enrolling their children, a thorough orientation before the first day of s...
+It is essential that parents are well informed on the elements of the Harbor School MethodTM.
+All Harbor parents understand that they are their child's first teacher.
+All parents should have sufficient understanding of the method upon enrollin...

 School Leadership.
 Department Head: Yelm High School will receive $400 (four hundred) per department as follows: English, Social Studies, Math, Science, Health & Fitness, World Language, Fine Arts, Special Education, CTE, and Yelm Extension School.
 The department head will solely be responsible for:  ordering supplies,  managing department textbooks and  overseeing the department budget.
 The department head responsibilities do not include administrative duties.
 Each department will nominate one (1) member to serve as department head.
 Final approval of the selected department head will be made by the building administrator.
 These positions will be compensated in one (1) payment in June.
 School Governance: The focus of the governance team is to develop school wide processes that promote improving student achievement and student learning strategies, as well as addressing routine building concerns.
 The governance team representatives will be responsible for the following:  Attendance at monthly governance meetings outside the workday with administration.  Facilitation of meetings outside the workday with the group they represent.  Two-way communication that includes distributing agendas and minutes and soliciting input from the staff they represent.
 The governance team responsibilities do not include administrative duties such as:  curriculum alignment,  development/implementation of curriculum maps/pacing guides,  student placement, or  teaching assignments/schedules.
 Each building’s Association representative(s) will oversee the agreed upon process and election to determine the certificated representatives for the governance team and will also serve as the secretary of the governance team.
 The secretary will work with the building administrator and other members of the team in creating the agenda topics.
 Once the topics have been determined the secretary will provide the agenda to all team members.
 Each elementary school will receive $4900 (four thousand nine hundred) for seven (7) $700 (seven hundred) governance stipends, each middle school will receive $4900 (four thousand nine hundred) for seven (7) $700 (seven hundred) governance stipends and the high school will receive $7000 (seven thousand) for ten (10) $700 (seven hundred) governance stipends.
 One (1) stipend from the high school is to be designated for the Yelm Extension School.
 If two employees choose to share the responsibility, or in buildings where there are two Association representa...